 Red Dwarf is one of my favourite sitcoms of all time.
 I’ve had the DVDs of series 1 to 8 from the BBC for quite some time, along with Blu-rays of the newer episodes shown on Dave.
-But when they released a Blu-ray set of series 1 to 8 in January, with extra material I hadn’t had before, I decided it was a good time to upgrade and bought it.
+But when they released a Blu-ray set of series 1 to 8 in January, with extra material I hadn’t had before, I decided it was a good time to upgrade.

-The set cost me £37.72 from Amazon, though the price has since gone up at the time of writing.
-I bought it with my own money, and I’m not sponsored by or affiliated with anybody connected with the product.
-I just wanted to tell you about it now I’ve finished watching it all.
+The set cost me £37.72 from Amazon, and I bought it with my own money, because I’m not sponsored by or affiliated with anybody connected with the product.
+I just wanted to tell you about it, now that I’ve finished watching it all.
 So all opinions are my own.